CrawDad1/OS_coding2/README.txt

 # Operating Systems : Coding Assignment 2

+## How to run
+- open a terminal in the same directory as main.cpp
+    - for windows: execute run.bat
+    - for linux: execute run.sh

 This is a coding assignment for the Operating Systems course at WSU

 This code defines both a Process and Scheduler class, each with a static member to keep track of unique ID's within each class type.